-When comparing intron position between orthologous genes of A25 and A120 strains we found that 98.6% of those introns displayed canonical splice sites at conserved positions (corresponding to 19.9% and 19.4% of total introns, respectively).
+When comparing intron position between orthologous genes in A25 and A120 strains we found that 98.6% of those introns displayed canonical splice sites at conserved positions (corresponding to 19.9% and 19.4% of total introns, respectively).
 We observed a positive correlation between the increased portion of conserved introns and the level of protein similarity between orthologous protein gene pairs (Fig. S28), suggesting that NCIs appeared concomitantly in the respective genomes after the speciation process.
 By comparison, only 32.6% (A25) and 24.8% (A120) of strain-specific intron positions (found in one strain but not in the other) displayed the canonical splice site, while 20.3% and 68.5% of NCIs corresponded to IEs in A25 and A120, respectively.
-Therefore, conserved introns seem to precede a mechanism of gain or loss of NCIs, even though we cannot distinguish a gain event creating a novel intron from the loss of an ancestral intron in one of the two orthologs.
-Considering that 30% of NCIs are IEs in A120, it is more likely that novel introns emerged from transposon insertions (copy-paste mechanism) than by intron transposition (cut-paste mechanism) .
-Given the disparity of the IE consensus sequences between A25 and A120, IE insertion likely followed the speciation event.
-Yet, we predict that both Amoebophrya strains use the same mechanism of IEs insertion, independently creating new gene structures suitable to their own species.

 Discussion

+The Amoebophrya genomes are unique even among dinoflagellates